Earnslaw Burn Track

 Final Thoughts

-If this sounds like you – check the weather before you go, start early, take plenty of food and water, a first aid kit/survival blanket, warm clothes and wet weather gear (whatever the weather – it can change in an instant).
-As with any backcountry tramp, it’s worth hiring/buying a plb.
-Be aware that the track will likely be more difficult and take longer than you think, and time your walk so you’re out before dark.
+The Earnslaw Burn track is suitable for experienced, well-equipped trampers.
+The track will likely be more difficult and take longer than you think.
+Check the weather before you go, start very early, and take plenty of food and water, a first aid kit/survival blanket, warm clothes and wet weather gear (whatever the weather – it can change in an instant).
+As with any backcountry tramp, carry a PLB.
 There is no cell reception, so tell someone where you’re going and when you expect to be out.
+Final reminder – Leave no trace.

 Stay safe, and happy travels everyone, TT x